knex/knex-utils/README.md

     idFields: string[] // Combination of fields that allows to uniquely identify each entity.
 For a join table that typically would be a combination of all the foreign key columns, but sometimes it may include additional columns as well (e. g. a columnm, specifying relation type between the linked entities).
 Note that it probably shouldn't be a synthetic, DB sequence-based primary key, because for new entries that were not yet inserted, you are unlikely to have them.
     primaryKeyField?: string // If table has single primary key that uniquely identifies each row (typically a synthetic, DB sequence-based one), it can be used for batch deletion of removed entries, dramatically improving performance. chunkSize?: number // How many rows per statement should be used for batch insert/delete operations.
+Default is 100 transaction?: Knex.Transaction // If set, whole operation will be executed in provided transaction transactionProvider?: Knex.TransactionProvider // If set, whole operation will be executed using transaction resolved from provided transactionProvider
-Default is 100 }
+}
 ```